FanomezanaNat/TODO_menu/README.md

  # <p align="center">TODO-LIST :: in CONSOLE</p>

 <p align="center">
-TodoList is a small project for practicing POO in Java, but especially database connection.
+TodoList is a small project for practicing OOP in Java, but especially database connection.

 </p>